ArenKDesai/Aren-s-Notes/Google Cloud Platform (GCP)/Official Certified Professional Machine Learning Engineer Study Guide/Ch3 Feature Engineering.md

 A special feature category called Out of Vocab can be created to trash outliers.

-AUC ROC is used for a balanced dataset in classification problems that have an equal number of examples for both classes, while AUC PC is used when a dataset is imb
+AUC ROC is used for a balanced dataset in classification problems that have an equal number of examples for both classes, while AUC PC is used when a dataset is imbalanced.